Snapchat/KeyDB-docs/docs/cluster-tutorial.md

 and finally the timeout after a given operation is considered to be failed.

 The startup nodes don't need to be all the nodes of the cluster.
 The important thing is that at least one node is reachable.
-Also note that keydb-rb-cluster updates this list of startup nodes as soon as it is able to connect with the first node.
+Also note that redis-rb-cluster updates this list of startup nodes as soon as it is able to connect with the first node.
 You should expect such a behavior with any other serious client.